SkoolNotes/Taproot/2020JAP201/KBxGRME.md

 ## English

 I love pickles.
-In quarantine, we were unable to buy pickels for months.
+In quarantine, we were unable to buy pickles for months.

-On my birthday
+But, on chrismas, I received 6 jar of pickles